Blackjack: How to get the true count

 You might roll two dice.
 Probabilities are determined by the number of sides that each die has.

 After you have rolled the dice once, you can roll them again.
-The dice will still have the same number sides.
+The dice will still have the same number of sides.

 The probability of an event is calculated by multiplying the possible outcomes of the event by the total number.